trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    [Have a look on the List library documentation](https://ligolang.org/docs/language-basics/sets-lists-tuples/?lang=jsligo#lists)

    Here, get the caller address using `Tezos.get_source()`.
-Tezos library provides useful functions for manipulating blockchain objects
+Tezos library provides useful functions for manipulating blockchain objects.

    [Have a look on the Tezos library documentation](https://ligolang.org/docs/reference/current-reference)